svartalf/rust-pgcopy/README.md

 # pgcopy

-Write data into a PostgreSQL `COPY WITH BINARY` format, fastest way to insert a lot of entries into database.
+Write data into a PostgreSQL `COPY WITH BINARY` format, somewhat faster way to insert a lot of entries into database that plain text or CSV.

 ## Supported data types